malswadi/skeleton-ucf-hmdb/README.md

 * [Acknowledgements](https://github.com/malswadi/skeleton_ucf_hmdb#acknowledgements)

 ## 1. Download UCF-101 skeleton dataset

+The [UCF-101](https://www.crcv.ucf.edu/data/UCF101.php) dataset provides a total of 13,320 clips classified into 101 action classes.
+The skeleton output layout has been extracting using the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) system.
+Due to the variability of the duration of each clip, a fixed duration of 300 frames has been proposed.
+Therefore, if any video clip has less than 300 frames, we repeat the initial frames until reach the amount needed.
+Otherwise, if the video clip exceeds the frame number, we trim it.
+As a consequence, the spatio-temporal information of the skeleton of each video sample can be represented as a tensor with shape (18, 3, 300).
+An independent JSON file has been exported for each video sample.
+Thus, the outcome of this process are 13,320 JSON files with the skeleton information of the UCF-101 dataset. respectively.

 ## 2. Download HMDB skeleton dataset

+The [HMDB](https://serre-lab.clps.brown.edu/resource/hmdb-a-large-human-motion-database/) dataset provides a total of 6,766 video clips of 51 different classes.
+Similar to the UCF-101 skeleton dataset, the skeleton output layout has been extracting using the [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) system using the same fixed  length of 300 frames.
+Also, an independent JSON file has been exported for each video sample.
+Therefore, 6,766 JSON files with the skeleton information of the HMDB dataset.

 ## 3. Storage info

 ## Citation